awsdocs/amazon-athena-user-guide/doc_source/glue-best-practices.md

 AWS Glue crawlers can be set up to run on a schedule or on demand\.
 For more information, see [Time\-Based Schedules for Jobs and Crawlers](https://docs.aws.amazon.com/glue/latest/dg/monitor-data-warehouse-schedule.html) in the *AWS Glue Developer Guide*\.

 If you have data that arrives for a partitioned table at a fixed time, you can set up an AWS Glue Crawler to run on schedule to detect and update table partitions\.
-This can eliminate the need to run a potentially long and expensive `MSCK REPAIR` command or manually execute an `ALTER TABLE ADD PARTITION` command\.
+This can eliminate the need to run a potentially long and expensive `MSCK REPAIR` command or manually run an `ALTER TABLE ADD PARTITION` command\.
 For more information, see [Table Partitions](https://docs.aws.amazon.com/glue/latest/dg/tables-described.html#tables-partition) in the *AWS Glue Developer Guide*\.

 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/athena/latest/ug/images/glue_crawler.png)